 Fintan Cullen's main research area is the art and representation of Ireland from the eighteenth century to the twentieth century.
 His publications display a long interest in exploring the representation of Ireland's colonial relationship with Britain.
 Although Ireland is the focus of much of his work, in a wider sense he is interested in the relationship between national identity and art production and he welcomes applications from research students interested in exploring these themes in a variety of cultures or historical periods.
-His present research topic is on display and spectacle in Ireland in the long nineteenth century.
+His present research topic is on art and migration in the long nineteenth century with a particular focus on Ireland and the Irish diaspora.

 Before coming to Nottingham in 1994 (promoted to a Chair in Art History in 2005), Fintan Cullen had worked as a Lecturer at Trinity College Dublin and at Staffordshire University as well as spending time as a curatorial assistant at the National Gallery of Ireland (1979-1980).
 As a graduate student at Yale he worked as an intern in the Department of Prints and Drawings at the Yale Centre for British Art and as an educational adviser to the docent programme.
 Apart from spending time in New Haven, Connecticut as a graduate student at Yale (1982-87), Fintan Cullen has also lived for at least two years in Italy (1976-7 and 1978-9: working as a language teacher, and later researching towards a MA for UCD); he also lived in Japan for eighteen months studying aspects of Japanese art (Kobe University, 1980-82).

-From August 2012, Fintan Cullen is on secondment from the University of Nottingham UK to the University of Nottingham Ningbo China as Dean of Arts and Humanities.
-He will be there until Summer 2015.
+From August 2012- July 2015, Fintan Cullen was on secondment from the University of Nottingham UK to the University of Nottingham Ningbo China as Dean of Arts and Education.

 Professor Cullen welcomes enquiries on research supervision on all aspects of Irish and British art and visual culture from 1750 onwards.
-He particularly welcomes enquiries relating to postcolonial cultures, centres and peripheries and the politics of display.
+He particularly welcomes enquiries relating to postcolonial cultures, centres and peripheries and the politics of display as well as on the relationship between art and migration.

-The Politics of Display (level 2 and 3) which is aimed at students who have experience of visiting museums and galleries and wish to ask questions about institutional histories and cultural significance.
+The Politics of Display (level 2) is aimed at students who wish to ask questions about institutional histories and cultural significance.
 Students examine individual institutions and investigate issues such as national identity and the role of gender as an influence on display.
 The module is interdisciplinary in focus as it combines art history, cultural history and critical theory.
 The module aims to develop students' ability to interpret visual, textual and historical evidence relating to the political role of art institutions.

-Centres and Peripheries in British Art (levels 3 and MA option) examines the visual history of the nations of the British Isles, England, Ireland, Scotland and to a degree Wales.
+Centres and Peripheries in British Art (levels 3) examines the visual history of the nations of the British Isles, England, Ireland, Scotland and to a degree Wales.
 The historical span is from the late eighteenth century to the late nineteenth century and focuses on themes such as the representation of Scotland and its relationship with the centre, London; the representation of Ireland and its relationship with the centre, London; how art was made available in London; the creation of stereotypes.

 Painting America 1700-1900 (level 1) examines the establishment of a distinctly American visual culture in the eighteenth and nineteenth centuries.
 The module is not encyclopaedic but explores a variety of art historical methodologies so as to arrive at a more critical understanding of works of art, artistic movements and American cultural development during the period.

-Buying and selling art in the eighteenth century (level 3 and MA option) focuses on the role of image making in Britain and Ireland during the eighteenth century.
+Buying and selling art in the eighteenth century (level 3) focuses on the role of image making in Britain and Ireland during the eighteenth century.
 The main issues discussed are art and consumption, London versus the rest of these islands, the representation of the bourgeoisie, the dominance of Classicism, representing the 'other'.
 The works of a number of individual artists will be discussed in detail, such as William Hogarth, Joshua Reynolds, Thomas Gainsborough, Joseph Wright and Angelika Kauffman.

-FINTAN CULLEN, 2012.
+CULLEN, F., 2013.
 Visual parody and political commentary: John Doyle and Daniel O'Connell.
-In: Irish elites in the nineteenth century Four Courts Press.
-(In Press.)
+In: O'NEILL, C., ed., Irish elites in the nineteenth century Four Courts Press.

 Fintan Cullen speaks frequently at international conferences and most recently gave a plenary address at the annual conference of the Irish Museums Association in Killarney, Co Kerry.
 In September 2010, he spoke at the annual conference Reserach Society for Victorian Periodicals at Yale University (USA).
 Earlier in 2010 he spoke in a session on imperial tensions and display at the annual conference of the Association of Art Historians, University of Glasgow, April 2010.
 In November 2010 he gave a plenary at the Ireland and Modernity conference at Queen's University Belfast while in March 2011 he gave a seminar paper at Universite Lille 3 Charles de Gaulle.
 He also participated in a workshop on the historiography of nineteenth-century Ireland at University College Cork (May 2011).